subfuzion/fargate-chat/README.md

 ### Summary

-In summary, you've now sucessfully built a Fargate cluster, loaded a task definition and built a service by hand.
+In summary, you've now successfully built a Fargate cluster, loaded a task definition and built a service by hand.
 For that service you've also enabled service discovery so our chat service can use the redis instance.
 Plus you've done all this without spinning up and configuring any servers!

 ### Clean up

 Most of this can be deleted by deleting the stack in the cloudformation console.
-However you'll need to manually pull down the service discovery componant as we built this by hand.
+However you'll need to manually pull down the service discovery component as we built this by hand.

 First lets delete the service from in the ECS console.
 Find ther redis master service in your cluster and select it then hit delete: